Man sought for Haitian president's death in Turkish custody - NewsBreak

 Man sought for Haitian president's death in Turkish custody

-The suspect, businessman Samir Handal, was detained at Istanbul Airport early on Monday while in transit from the United States to Jordan, Anadolu Agency reported.
-His arrest was announced by authorities in Haiti.
+The suspect, businessman Samir Handal, was detained at Istanbul Airport early on Monday where he arrived in transit from the United States to Jordan Anadolu Agency reported.
+His arrest was announced by authorities in Haiti later on Monday.

-Haitian Foreign Minister Claude Joseph said on Twitter that he spoke with his Turkish counterpart about Handal’s arrest.
-Joseph provided no more information, including whether Haiti would seek the man’s extradition.
+Haitian Foreign Minister Claude Joseph said on his Twitter account that he spoke with his Turkish counterpart about Handal’s arrest but gave no more details, including whether Haiti would seek the man’s extradition.

 Anadolu Agency said Handal was wanted on an Interpol notice and detained by airport police on arrival in Istanbul.
 He was later questioned by court officials who issued the 40-day temporary custody order which was requested by Turkey’s Justice Ministry, the report said.